LeadWoods0902/DandD_Nightmare_Plague/Narrative/1 - The Worst days of their lives/1. The twinned ships/poem.md

 Together we face the vast unknown,
 Seeking solace in the land we've known.
 Captain, my friend, by your side I'll stay,
-Until we reach the shores of terra misericordiae.
+Even when we reach the shores of terra misericordiae.